 The price of gas to household consumers in Ireland was below both the EU and Euro Area over the whole period.
 The only exception is S2 2009.

 Household gas prices tend to be higher over the summer and lower over winter.
 Gas prices can be broken down into the charge for quantity of gas used and fixed charges such as network costs.
 The network costs are applied evenly over the full year.
 This means that in summer the cost per unit of gas used is higher, as the fixed charge is the same but there are far fewer units of gas used.

-Household gas prices increased by 21% in the second semester of 2018.
+Household gas prices fell by 5.7% in the first half of 2019.

 Fuel price comparison

 SEAI collects data on fuel prices each quarter to businesses and households.
 This is intended to help consumers to make reasonable comparisons between the cost performance of various fuels used in the more common types of heating system in Ireland.
 Tables are published for both commercial and domestic consumers.
 These tables are available for download at the link below.
 The graphs below show the data for both commercial and household fuel prices.Download commercial and household fuel price comparison sheets

 Click and drag inside graph to zoom